furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   one shoulder.
 She realises how foolish she has been.
 Why would a meter reader need two bags?

-  `Where's the meter then, under the stairs?' he asks.
+  'Where's the meter then, under the stairs?' he asks.
 She nods and points at the stair cupboard.
 Before she knows what has happened he has opened the cupboard and half disappeared into it with a torch and she finds herself looking at the soles of